Confirmation 1

 Frequently asked questions

-We offer online Sacramental Preparation Courses for Confirmation 1 and 2 every Sunday from 3:30PM-6:30PM with Mass at 5:15PM.
+We offer Sacramental Preparation Courses for Confirmation 1 and 2 every Sunday from 3:30PM-6:30PM with Mass at 5:15PM.

 *Regular family prayer time is important.